spatie/security-advisories-health-check/README.md

 ]);
 ```

+When no custom cache is provided, the package will use Laravel's default cache driver.
+The cache is resolved lazily when the health check runs, so this works correctly whether you register the check in `register()` or `boot()`.

-### Using Custom Cache
+### Using Custom Cache (PSR-16)

-You can also provide your own PSR-16 compatible cache instance:
+For more control, you can provide your own PSR-16 compatible cache instance.
+This is recommended if you want to use a specific cache store or need to instantiate the check in `register()` with full control over caching:

 ```php
 use Spatie\Health\Facades\Health;